 Meetings were held to ensure that all educational partners had the opportunity to provide input.
 In order to comply with health and safety guidelines, these meetings were held virtually through Zoom where educational partners could participate by phone or through the online platform.
 The qualitative data that was collected during these meetings, along with comments from our staff and parent surveys indicate that educational partners feel our greatest areas of strength include:

-1. Parents are generally happy with the guidance and the support of their Homeschool teacher HST, especially during the COVID-19 pandemic and resulting school closure.
+1. Parents are generally happy with the guidance and support of their Independent Study Teacher (IST), especially with their quick and clear communication, knowledge, and organization.